P-p-H-d/mlib/README.md

 #### LIST\_DUAL\_PUSH\_DEF\_AS(name, name\_t, name\_it\_t, type [, oplist])

-LIST\_DUAL\_PUSH\_DEF defines the singly linked list named 'name_t' that contains the objects of type 'type' and the associated methods as "static inline" functions.
+LIST\_DUAL\_PUSH\_DEF defines the singly linked list named 'name_t' that contains the objects of type 'type' and their associated methods as "static inline" functions.

-The only difference with the list defined by LIST\_DEF is the support of the method PUSH\_FRONT in addition to PUSH\_BACK (therefore the DUAL PUSH name).
+The only difference with the list defined by LIST\_DEF is the support of the method for PUSH\_FRONT in addition to the one for PUSH\_BACK (so the DUAL PUSH name).
-However, there is still only POP method (POP\_BACK).
+However, there is still only POP method (associated to POP\_BACK).
-The head of the list is a bit bigger to be able to handle such method to work.
+The list is a bit bigger to be able to handle such method to work, but not the nodes.

-This list is therefore able to represent either a stack (PUSH\_BACK + POP\_BACK) or a queue (PUSH\_FRONT + POP\_BACK).
+This list is therefore able to represent:
+* either a stack (PUSH\_BACK + POP\_BACK)
+* or a queue (PUSH\_FRONT + POP\_BACK).

 LIST\_DUAL\_PUSH\_DEF\_AS is the same as LIST\_DUAL\_PUSH\_DEF
 except the name of the types name\_t, name\_it\_t are provided by the user.